Kozer2/Reading-Notes/Reading-405.md

 # Linked Lists

 Linked Lists are nodes that are in a sequence.
 That is they are connected and each node references the next one in the link.

-- Linked List
+Linked List
-  - A node that points to the next one in the chain
+A node that points to the next one in the chain
-- Singly
+Singly
-  - Refers to the number of references that a node has.
+Refers to the number of references that a node has.
 If its singly linked it only has 1 reference.
- - Doubly
+Doubly
-  - Referes to a node that has two references
+Refers to a node that has two references
- - Node
+Node
-  - Individual items that are in the linked list
+Individual items that are in the linked list
- - Next
+Next
-  - This property of the node contains the data for the next link
+This property of the node contains the data for the next link Head
- - Head
-  - Referes to the type reference for the first node
+Refers to the type reference for the first node Current
- - Current
-  - Is the reference type for the current node in the list
+Is the reference type for the current node in the list